-The same set of stress tests used to judge whether a participant is required to post AIM is also used to judge the adequacy of pooled resources.
-Stress tests are based on 102 scenarios, each calibrated to a once in 30 year event.
-In order to meet these targeted probabilities, stress-test scenarios are calibrated to cover 99.987 per cent of daily price and volatility movements, based on a sample distribution constructed from 20 years of price and volatility data.
-Stress tests do not cover market price movements of the scale observed in the 1987 stockmarket crash, since these are deemed implausible in light of structural market changes since that time.
-These scenarios have to date been reviewed annually, with the most recent review conducted in December 2012.
-As noted in CCP Standard 4.5, review of these scenarios will move to a monthly basis over the next Assessment period.
+The stress-testing regime is based on 102 scenarios, each calibrated to a once in 30 year event.
+To meet these targeted probabilities, stress-test scenarios are calibrated to cover 99.987 per cent of daily price and volatility movements, based on a sample distribution constructed from 20 years of price and volatility data.
+The sample distribution used by ASX Clear reflects the period in which ASX has judged historical data as consistent and relevant to current market structures.
+These scenarios have to date been reviewed annually, with the most recent changes to scenarios taking effect in February 2014.
+Review of these scenarios against observed market movements also occurs on a daily basis and against overall market conditions on a monthly basis (see CCP Standard 4.5).

 ASX Clear uses six market-wide scenarios that cover price movements ranging from a 15 per cent decrease to a 7 per cent increase, increases in volatility of up to 150 per cent, and scenarios that combine changes in price and increases in volatility.
-Other scenarios cover seven broad market sectors (such as consumer staples, energy and financials), applying hypothetical extreme increases and decreases in price across these sectors, and a
+Other scenarios cover seven broad market sectors (such as consumer staples, energy and financials), applying hypothetical extreme increases and decreases in price across these sectors, and a 150 per cent increase in volatility.
+Finally, stress-test scenarios are included for 25 individual stocks, chosen based on total open derivatives positions; these scenarios cover a 30 per cent increase in price, a 30 per cent decrease in price and a 250 per cent increase in volatility.